 I strongly support your call for a thorough reexamination of fundamental Christian questions in the light of honest scriptural search.
 One often senses from the church that everything is answered, the stores are in the barn.
 But I gather from Scripture that the walk of faith is always perilous and always requires attentive listening to the Master's voice in Scripture.

-our thoughts on the need for renewed study of the Old Testament as the necessary light to understand the New.
+In particular I am pleased to read your thoughts on the need for renewed study of the Old Testament as the necessary light to understand the New.
 This is an area given much lip service but little action.
 Those who proclaim this doctrine most often are usually those who come up with the same theological views as before.
 Perhaps that is not dishonesty, but I doubt it is the result of truly heart-searching examination of the biblical text.

 To accurately read the Scripture, I believe, we must approach the New Testament with the same expectation of encountering a "Hebrew mind" as when approaching the Old.
 Though Paul wrote primarily to Greek-speaking Gentiles, he was still a "Hebrew of Hebrews."
 The person immersed in the Jewish mind will recognize this in Paul's method of reasoning and understanding the Scripture.